Writing a great product manager resume helps you stand out when recruiters or hiring managers start to interview candidates.

 And, that's it!
-These are all the most common insights we've learned from reviewing thousands of product management resumes here at Exponent.
+These are all the most common insights we've learned from reviewing thousands of product manager resumes here at Exponent.

 More Product Manager Interview Resources

-Hopefully, this guide was helpful in your efforts to write the perfect product management resume.
+Hopefully, this guide was helpful in your efforts to write the perfect product manager resume.
 If so, then you may have some product manager interviews lined up!

 💬 Review more commonly asked sample PM interview questions.